wu87988622/ohara/docs/src/custom_connector.rst

 By default, all information in ConnectorVersion are **unknown**.
 You can override one of them or all of them when writing connector.
-The version information of a connector is showed by :ref:`Worker APIs <rest-worker>`.
+The version information of a connector is showed by :ref:`Worker APIs <rest-workers>`.

 .. warning:: Don’t return null, please!!!